-11 See photo of old shipping offices in Queenstown, 1936 in Meyer.R.
-J. All Aboard, Iron horses to Wakatipu and Shipping on the Lake, New Zealand Railway and Locomotive Society Inc. Wellington, August 1963, p 59
+Shipping on the Lake, New Zealand Railway and Locomotive Society Inc. Wellington, August 1963, p 59

-12 Meyer.R.
-J. All Aboard, Iron horses to Wakatipu and Shipping on the Lake, New Zealand Railway and Locomotive Society Inc. Wellington, August 1963, p 90
+Meyer.R.
+J. All Aboard, Iron horses to Wakatipu and Shipping on the Lake, New Zealand Railway and Locomotive

-13 NZR file823/17, District Engineer, Invercargill to Chief Engineer, Wellington in Archives NZ, cited in Clayton, p15

-14 Ray Clarkson notes, 1/3/2001, held in Frankton marina File NZHPT, Dunedin Area Office.
+NZR file823/17, District Engineer, Invercargill to Chief Engineer, Wellington in Archives NZ, cited in Clayton, p15 14 Ray Clarkson notes, 1/3/2001, held in Frankton marina File NZHPT, Dunedin Area Office.

-15 Neil Clayton, Historicity of a boatshed and cottage at Frankton, Lake Wakatipu, prepared for the QLDC, May 2001, p.6.
+15 Neil Clayton, Historicity of a boatshed and cottage at Frankton, Lake Wakatipu, prepared for the QLDC, May 2001, p 6 16 ibid